ymyke/cardio/README.md

 - Edge case: What if the grid is empty or powerless at some point during a fight?
 Who will win?
 - Display some help output in the lower right corner?
 Current state of the app, allowed keys, unrecognized keys, ...?
+- Add asciimatics Arrow as the human player?
+- Reduce the number of places the session module gets imported to a sensible minimum.

 # Game related